AGejr/Mo-Automation/README.md

 ### Project board name

-The project board name can be configures to your liking by changing the PROJECT_BOARD_NAME property in the mo-automation.yml file.
+The project board name can be configured to your liking by changing the PROJECT_BOARD_NAME property in the mo-automation.yml file.

 ## Planned features

 ### Finish main functionality

 The rest of the main functionality should be implemented.
-In in continuation of that, the app should be released to Github marketplace.
+In continuation of that, the app should be released to Github marketplace.

 ### Testing